Haotong Li betting profile: Sony Open in Hawaii - PGA TOUR

 - He has an average of -0.622 Strokes Gained: Approach the Green in his past five tournaments.

-- He has averaged -0.431 Strokes Gained: Total in his past five tournaments.
+- Li has averaged -0.431 Strokes Gained: Total in his past five tournaments.

 Li's Strokes Gained rankings